cbrun/cbrun.github.io/talks/index.md

 title: Talks and Papers
 permalink: /talks/
 ---
+## 2021
+* [Interview by the Eclipse Foundation](https://www.youtube.com/watch?v=zh6uTWMIqzs), Why Participate in Open-Source, April 2021
+* [Open Source Community Participation Drives Business Success](https://outreach.eclipse.foundation/participate-open-source-ebook), Contributed to an eBook published by the Eclipse Foundation.

+## 2020
+* [Interview by Federico Tomassetti - Strumenta](https://tomassetti.me/interview-with-cedric-brun/) "If you look in the future, you’ll get tools which have awesome user experience, which are getting data from all the other systems in order to support engineering activities.
+You are going to be able to use statistics and AI and so on in order to help you make decisions while designing your architecture or your system or whatever [...]"

 ## 2017
 * [Integrating Xtext and Sirius: Strategies and Pitfalls](https://www.slideshare.net/cbrun/integrating-xtext-and-sirius-strategies-and-pitfalls) at EclipseCon France 2017, Toulouse